nickgasperi/trial-by-analytics-substack/SS-2-SB-LIX-preview/README.md

-## This folder contains all code used in the Substack post: [Super Bowl LIX Preview](https://tbanalysis.substack.com/p/super-bowl-lix-preview-revised)
+## This folder contains all code and images used in the Substack post: [Super Bowl LIX Preview](https://tbanalysis.substack.com/p/super-bowl-lix-preview-revised)